The importance of teacher-led CPD

 Being ghosted is very common

-I’ve been involved in quite a few chat or email conversations in which the other party simply disappeared for no apparent reason, even when they have accepted to join my course or use one of my services.
+I’ve been involved in quite a few chat or email conversations in which the other party simply disappeared for no apparent reason, even after they had accepted to join my course or use one of my services.
 It seems that some people believe that ghosting me is a better option than being honest and telling me that they have changed their mind due to my hourly rate or something else.
-While it’s not that surprising in case of institutions and strangers from the internet, it’s very disappointing when it’s done by someone I’ve known for years, and it inevitably sours the relationship.
+While it’s not that surprising in the case of institutions and strangers from the internet, it’s very disappointing when it’s done by someone I’ve known for years, and it inevitably sours the relationship.
 This has made me focus more on quality rather than quantity, so I prefer to work with a limited number of clients who are genuinely interested in attending my lessons or consultations.

 It’s necessary to set clear rules